sphinx-doc/sphinx/doc/latex.rst

 .. note::

-   - If one of the radii parameters is set to a positive value, the separate border widths will be ignored and only the value set by ``<prefix>_border-width`` will be used.

-   - The previous item is related to the fact that each rounded corner has only one radius, it can not be elliptic in shape.

-   - An inset shadow forces the box to be rendered with straight corners.
+   - Prior to 6.2.0, rounded corners forced a constant border width, the separate settings were ignored in favor of the sole ``<prefix>_border-width``.
+Now (up to) 4 distinct radii happily cohabit with (up to) 4 distinct border widths.

+   - Inset shadows are currently incompatible with rounded corners.
+In case both are specified the inset shadow will simply be ignored.

+     .. versionchanged:: 6.2.0

+        Formerly it was to the contrary the rounded corners which were ignored in case an inset shadow was specified.

    - Rounded boxes are done using the pict2e_ interface to some basic PDF graphics operations.
 If this LaTeX package can not be found the build